danielkellyio/awake-template/content/posts/built-for-speed.md

 ## Nuxt.js

 [Nuxt.js](https://www.nuxtjs.org) has the ability to generate static sites that are served on the JAM Stack, building plain old html files... but those html files are super-powered with Vue.js.
-What this means, is that pages have content "hard coded" into the html files for top-rate SEO scores but after initial page load behave as a tradition SPA with smooth page transitions, minimal data served between requests, etc. This means Awake is fast both on both the first page visitors hit and even faster on subsequent pages.
+What this means, is that pages have content "hard coded" into the html files for top-rate SEO scores but after initial page load behave as a traditional SPA with smooth page transitions, minimal data served between requests, etc. This means Awake is fast both on both the first page visitors hit and even faster on subsequent pages.

 ## Purge CSS

-Awake uses the [Bulma](https://bulma.io/) framework for a starting place for styles but certainly doesn't use every style the Bulma frameworks provides for the designer to work with.
-With [Purge CSS](https://www.purgecss.com/) minimizes the css sent to the browser by removing any unused styles at compile time.
+Awake uses the [Bulma](https://bulma.io/) framework for a starting place for styles but certainly doesn't use every style the Bulma framework provides.
+[Purge CSS](https://www.purgecss.com/) minimizes the css sent to the browser by removing any unused styles at compile time.
 You can read more about how Awake uses Purge CSS in this [post](/light-css-footprint).

 ## Opti-Image + Responsive Loader

 [Opti-Image](https://www.npmjs.com/package/opti-image) is a little vue component I wrote to be able to serve images in the most performant way possible.
 It supports webp's for browser's that support it (though not using the webp functionality for Awake, yet...), lazy loading out of the box, and easy srcset management.
 [Responsive Loader (the Nuxt Flavor)](https://www.npmjs.com/package/nuxt-responsive-loader) auto optimizes image quality for best performance in the browser and creates multiple sizes for different devices.
-Combine these 2 together and all image on Awake are basically guaranteed to be fast.
+Combine these 2 together and all image on Awake are basically guaranteed to fly.

 ## Font Awesome 5